valentin-panov/valentin-panov/readme.md

 Welcome to my gh-collection.
-I'm in the web development since 2020, have been working as an architect of an in-hospital medical information system (based on Java) since 2010.
+I'm in the web development since 2020, also have been working as an architect for our in-hospital medical information system (based on Java) since 2010 in Sokolov Hospital 122 Saint-Petesburg, Russia.
+Have experience in UI-development.

 My current grind - React & Vue.